 Overheating is a potentially serious condition because the excessively high temperatures can lead to physical drive failure and controller malfunction.
+Make sure the unit has adequate airflow through the vent holes on the front.

 Overheating usually results from:

 - Fan failure - · Inadequate air circulation around the Pegasus unit